Watering the lawn can be a quick and simple process—but how long does it really take?

 How Much Water Does Your Lawn Really Need?

 The amount of water that your lawn needs each week can vary depending on what kind of grass you have and what other plants you are caring for.
 However, most recommend that standard grass lawns receive roughly an inch of water spread out throughout the week–though this can vary on hotter weeks.
-It is important to make sure that your lawn stays hydrated, but it can be even more important to avoid overwatering.
+It is important to make sure that your lawn stays hydrated, but it can be even more important to avoid over hand watering.

-How Often Should You Water Your Lawn?
+How Often Should You Hand Water Your Lawn?

 Actual times can vary depending on the kind of system that you use to water your lawn since they all offer different amounts of water.
 However, it is generally best to water for 20 to 35-minute sessions throughout the week.
-To find out what works best for your system, start small and increase watering times if the grass still seems dry.
+To find out what works best for your lawn, start small and increase watering times if the grass still seems dry.

 Hand watering is an effective way to manage your lawn, but it isn’t always the most efficient.
 If you find yourself watering your lawn by hand due to a damaged sprinkler system, you need the sprinkler repair Highlands Ranch residents are using to get this process automated.
 A dedicated system can be more efficient and provide a better spread too.
 Contact Omni to get the support you need today!

 Related Content: Write the Other Blog Page Title Here and Link this Text Directly